Cooperative Personnel Services Firefighter (CPS) Practice Exam 2026 – The All-in-One Guide to Master Your Firefighter Exam Success!

 Get further explanation with Examzify DeepDiveBeta

-To enhance equipment functionality
+To enhance personnel communication

 Next Question